Accounting for PPP Loan Forgiveness

 - The TQA also allows companies to treat loan forgiveness as a government grant by applying IAS (International Accounting Standard) 20, Accounting for Government Grants and Disclosure of Government Assistance.
 It should be noted that the company is not required to report under IAS to be able to apply this standard.
 A company can apply for IAS 20 if it expects to meet the PPP’s eligibility criteria and concludes that the PPP loan represents a grant that is expected to be forgiven.
 Under this model, government assistance is not recognized until there is reasonable assurance that (1) any conditions attached to the assistance will be met AND (2) the assistance will be received.
 Once there is reasonable assurance that the conditions will be met, the earnings impact of the “grant” is recorded “on a systematic basis over the periods in which the company recognizes the related costs for which the grant is intended to compensate.”

 What does all of this mean?

-Option 1 is pretty straight-forward, so we’ll dive deeper into option 2.
-Under IAS 20, the grant can be recorded either as an offset against related expenses, such as compensation expense or as other income.
+Option 1 is pretty straightforward, so we’ll dive deeper into option 2.
+Under IAS 20, the grant can be recorded either as an offset against related expenses, such as compensation expenses or as other income.
 Here are some examples of specific scenarios to systematically apply PPP loan forgiveness to related costs.

 - You have employees who were paid but not working for a period of time.
 Under IAS 20, you can quantify this “idle compensation” and apply loan forgiveness directly against the related accounts.